timoxley/polyfill-webcomponents/Readme.md

   },
 ```

-## Documentation

-See the documentation specifically for the **Platform** on the [Polymer website.](http://www.polymer-project.org/docs/polymer/polymer.html)

-## Features

-Due to nature of the browser, proper encapsulation of these polyfills is not possible.
-**This modifies your entire browser environment** with polyfills for:

-* CustomElements
-* ShadowDOM
-* HTMLTemplates
-* Model Driven Views
-* WeakMap
-* PointerEvents
-* PointerGestures
-* HTMLImports

-Go to [polymer-project.org](http://www.polymer-project.org/) for API details.

 ## Browser Compatibility

-This is alpha software.
+Polymer is alpha software.
 Support/performance is a bit fickle in everything but Chrome & Canary, and you may even experience dramatic differences between versions of Chrome.
 For best experience you'll want to at least enable:

 * chrome://flags/#enable-experimental-web-platform-features
 * chrome://flags/#enable-html-imports